felixlopz/hubrise-test-task/content/apps/prestashop/en/overview.md

 ## Description

 PrestaShop is an open-source solution for creating e-commerce websites.
-Once created using PrestaShop, your online store can sell any type of product, accept online payments, manage deliveries and inventory.
-You can also view the metrics of your online store's activity.
+You can use Prestashop to sell any type of product, accept online payments, manage deliveries, and keep track of the inventory.
+You can also view the metrics of your online store.

 PrestaShop is a multilingual, multicurrency solution used throughout the world.

-PrestaShop benefits from a widespread community, as well as store of apps and themes so that you can enhance your site's features and customise its appearance.
+PrestaShop benefits from a widespread community.
+It provides a comprehensive store of apps and themes to enhance your site's features and customise its appearance.

-PrestaShop can either be hosted for you or you can run it on your own server.
+PrestaShop can be hosted for you, or you can run it on your own server.